jaked/ambassadortothecomputers.blogspot.com/_posts/2011-04-07-logic-programming-in-scala.markdown

   type T[A] <: Monadic[T, A]
   // no Syntax class needed
 {% endhighlight %}
-This works too but the type system hackery seems a bit ugly, and it constrains implementations of `Logic` more than is necessary.
+This works too but the type system hackery is a bit ugly, and it constrains implementations of `Logic` more than is necessary.

 Another design choice is whether `T[A]` is an abstract type (as I have